CyVerse-learning-materials/Data-store-quickstart/index.rst

 #.
 Press the "Data" icon on the left
 #.
 That opens the data management window
 #.
 The navigation bar on the left is where you navigate your folder, public folders, and folders/files shared with you
 #.
-The menu bar at the top is where you can
+The menu bar at the top is where you can:
  #.
 Upload/Download data
  #.
 Create folders
  #.
 Share data

 ----